mfurquimdev/mfurquimdev.github.io/resume/ibm.md

 Assisted on the creation of a self-detected services using etcd and a federation of Prometheus Assisted in developing self-discovering services by utilizing etcd, consistent hashing and a federation of Prometheus.

+Increased observability and

+Enhanced observability of back-end services by integrating Prometheus metrics and visualizing the data through Grafana dashboards.

+Contributed to the development of self-discovering services by utilizing etcd, consistent hashing and a federation of Prometheus.

+Improved performance of Prometheus querying by adding custom rules in the first level of the Federation

+Collaborated alongside multiple teams to enhanced observability of front-end and back-end services